hackoregon/data-science-pet-containers/README.md

 You can log in as the Linux superuser `root` with `docker exec -it -u root containers_postgis_1 /bin/bash`.

-I’ve added a database superuser called `dbsuper`.
+I've added a database superuser called `dbsuper`.
 This should be your preferred login, rather than using the system database superuser `postgres`.
 Log in with
 `docker exec -it -u dbsuper -w /home/dbsuper containers_postgis_1 /bin/bash`.